Welcome to the Laughter Remedy

 July 7, 2012 By Paul McGhee

 "The chemicals that are running our body and our brain are the same chemicals that are involved in emotion.
 And that says to me that . . . we'd better pay more attention to emotions with respect to health."
 (Candace Pert, PhD, former Chief of Brain Biochemistry, National Institutes of Health) You’ve probably heard the media reports about humor and good health for 10-20 years now—although the number of such reports on television and radio and in print media has dropped in recent years because it’s all been covered so many times.
 And yet there are exciting new findings to report, so this article will bring you up to date in summarizing the new wave of research on how humor contributes to good health and physical well-being.
 All of this research is discussed in detail in my new book, Humor: The Lighter Path to Resilience and Health (references to the research are included for those who want to document the evidence).
-The First Wave of Research In the 1980s and … [Read More...]
+The First Wave of Research In the 1980s and 1990s, three … [Read More...]

 May 4, 2012 By Paul McGhee